 Many girls like myself went to bed with Fairy Tales littered with battles between Good and Bad, white and black witches, young girls and evil step parents - where victory usually fell to the "Good"!

-Then, we grew up and gradually realised that the Tales were flawed; the just deserts don't always go to the 'good girls and boys'.
+Then, we grew up and gradually realised that the Tales were flawed; the just desertsdon't always go to the 'good girls and boys'.

 In my quest to find a better more natural way of living with my small horse herd I've come across wonderful people, horses, places, inspiring thinking and heart warming stories.
 I've also come across stories, videos, and in some cases real life encounters with people I'd class as in the 'bad' camp.
 Then once in a while Ive stumbled on stories so sad or situations so dire, that it has pulled me down, deep into an inner debate about the future of man kind and our value add to the planet.
 Last month, the plight of horses left to die in Fosse Park, Leceistershire was one such true story.
+It's left me wondering, is there more good than bad out there?
+Do we have a future as a compassionate responsible planet, nation and community?

 The dawn of 2012 and the prophecies that it would be "the end of the world" was not about the world ending in its physical form, as per some interpretations, but it was about humans ceasing to be the way we are, and finding a new, more enlightened way.
 It was a prophecy about our spiritual evolution.
 Not God or Allah but spirituality meaning our ability to connect with everything around us, become more of who we are and value all living creatures - two or four legged, winged, scaled, black or white.